Maternity

 Second Stage of Labour

-The second stage of labour starts when the cervix is fully open and ends when your baby is born.
+The second stage of labour starts when the cervix is fully dilated and ends when the baby is born.
 If this is a second pregnancy then this process can be very quick.

-- This stage can last from 10 minutes to 2 hours.
+- This stage lasts typically 60 minutes to 2 hours.

 - Contractions during this stage may be several minutes apart.